Ohio State vs. Penn State Women's Basketball Predictions & Picks - December 10

 Ohio State Performance Insights

-- The Buckeyes outscore opponents by 26.0 points per game (scoring 83.8 points per game to rank 18th in college basketball while giving up 57.8 per contest to rank 82nd in college basketball) and have a +208 scoring differential overall.
+- The Buckeyes average 83.8 points per game (18th in college basketball) while allowing 57.8 per contest (82nd in college basketball).
+They have a +208 scoring differential overall and outscore opponents by 26 points per game.

 Penn State Performance Insights

-- The Lady Lions have a +175 scoring differential, topping opponents by 19.5 points per game.
-They're putting up 83.9 points per game, 17th in college basketball, and are giving up 64.4 per contest to rank 188th in college basketball.
+- The Lady Lions' +175 scoring differential (outscoring opponents by 19.5 points per game) is a result of putting up 83.9 points per game (17th in college basketball) while giving up 64.4 per outing (189th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.